jasonbrodeur/notes-and-other-things/docs/Conference Notes/CNI 2023 Fall.md

 ## 5.1 Researcher and Institutional Impact of Data Management and Sharing Policies
 [Description](https://cnifall23mtg.sched.com/event/1VHj7/51-researcher-and-institutional-impact-of-data-management-and-sharing-policies?iframe=no)
 Location: Salons I & II
-- ==TO DO:== RDM Team to review outcomes of [Realities of Academic Data Sharing Initiative](https://www.arl.org/realities-of-academic-data-sharing-rads-initiative/)  (RADS)
+- ==TO DO: RDM Team to review outcomes of [Realities of Academic Data Sharing Initiative](https://www.arl.org/realities-of-academic-data-sharing-rads-initiative/)  (RADS)==
 - Data sharing requirements have gotten increasingly complex in the US.
 - Research questions:
 	- How do institutions support research data management and sharing?